NaturalIntelligence/fast-xml-parser/README.md

 * **attrNodeName**: (Valid name) Group all the attributes as properties of given name.
 * **ignoreAttributes** : Ignore attributes to be parsed.
 * **ignoreNameSpace** : Remove namespace string from tag and attribute names.
+* **allowBooleanAttributes** : a tag can have attributes without any value
 * **parseNodeValue** : Parse the value of text node to float, integer, or boolean.
 * **parseAttributeValue** : Parse the value of an attribute to float, integer, or boolean.
 * **trimValues** : trim string values of an attribute or node
+* **decodeHTMLchar** : decodes any named and numerical character HTML references excluding CDATA part.

 To use from command line
 ```bash